-Having one or more of these symptoms doesn’t necessarily mean you have low-T, since they can be caused by many things.
-But it’s probably worth checking up on your hormone levels to see if that’s the root of the problem.
+Having one or more of these symptoms doesn’t necessarily mean you have low-T, since there are many contributing factors to consider.
+However, it’s worth having your hormone levels checked to determine if that’s the root of your problem.

 What causes low testosterone?

 Again, there are many factors to consider when determining significant hormone deficiency.
 Low-T is linked to obesity, short-term or chronic illness, alcohol abuse, medications, and injuries.
 When the testes simply fail to produce the necessary amounts of testosterone, it’s called Male Hypogonadism, of which there are two kinds:

-- Secondary Hypogonadism (or central hypogonadism) occurs when the brain fails to properly signal the testes to produce enough testosterone.
+- Secondary (or Central) Hypogonadism occurs when the brain fails to properly signal the testes to produce enough testosterone

-Testosterone replacement therapy is traditionally the treatment recommended to treat both of these conditions.
-So let’s cover that next.
+Testosterone replacement therapy is the traditional action recommended for treating both or either of these conditions, so let’s cover that next.

 TRT is a form of male hormone treatment that boosts the amount of testosterone in your body.
 In doing so, it counters the effects of low-T.

-Testosterone dosages are small and usually come in the form of creams, injections, patches, or troches.
-Most are applied daily, except injections, which usually occur biweekly or monthly.
-Each form comes with its own pros and cons, so it’s important to speak with your doctor about what’ll work best for your lifestyle.
+Testosterone dosages are small and most are applied daily.
+(Injections usually occur biweekly or monthly.)
+Each form of TRT – creams, injections, patches, or troches – comes with its own pros and cons, so it’s important to speak with your doctor about what may work best for your lifestyle.

 Benefits of testosterone replacement therapy

-Results can vary based on initial symptoms.
-TRT can effectively alleviate the symptoms of low-T, but keep in mind: it’s no fountain of youth (though how cool would that be?).
+Bear in mind, TRT can effectively alleviate the symptoms of low-T, but it’s not a “fountain of youth.”
+(Though how cool would that be?)
 The goal of TRT is simply to get your hormone levels back to normal, not to counter the natural process of aging.

 Is TRT covered by insurance?

-Insurance may cover TRT treatments if testosterone levels fall below an accepted minimum norm of 300 ng/dL.
+Insurances may cover TRT treatment if your testosterone levels fall below an accepted minimum norm of 300 ng/dL.
 However, every insurance provider is different.
-Be sure to consult your provider to understand which medications are covered and any documentation you need to provide.
-Sometimes they’ll require multiple hormone tests, at specific times of day, to prove that you qualify for coverage.
+Be sure to consult with your provider to understand which medications are covered and if there’s any documentation you must provide.
+Some providers may require multiple hormone tests during specific times in a day to prove that you qualify for coverage.

 What are the side effects of TRT?

 The long-term effects of TRT are still unclear.
-There’s a continued debate around how much it may pose risks to the heart or prostate.
-Doctors believe more randomized tests need to be conducted for the findings to be conclusive, but it’s still important to be aware of all the potential health risks.
+There’s an ongoing debate around potential risks to the heart or prostate.
+Doctors believe more randomized tests are required for any findings to be deemed conclusive, but it’s important to be aware of any and all potential health risks.